theallseeingeye/rapid-task-backend-old/docs/deployment.md

 ### To Re-Deploy to Existing

-Simply in the environment type: `eb deploy`
+Simply in the environment type: `eb deploy` and the name of the environment. example: `backend-init-deploy-test`

 ### New Deployment Steps